Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 "Ack!"
 However, as he landed, he slipped on the grass and hit the ground anyway.
 He began to roll straight for the river.
 Panicking, he grabbed a handful of grass and stopped himself just before he dropped into the icy water.

 When Ljörn got to his feet, Alfrir wasn't around.
-"Alfrir, where are you?"
+"Where are you?"

 "I'm on the hill!"